 Which view you choose is one hundred percent up to you and ultimately comes down to what your own goals and strategies are when it comes to social media.

 There are a number of different ways you can schedule a post on your calendar.
-You can simply click on the specific day of the calendar you wish to post and choose between the different time blocks in each day.
+First, you can simply click on the specific day of the calendar you wish to post and choose between the different time blocks in each day.

-Once you click the day and time you want to have the post you will be brought to the preview page of your new post where you will actually be able to create the content of the tweet and select the exact time you want the post to go live.
+Once you click the day and time you want to have the post, you will be brought to the preview page of your new post.
+Here you will actually be able to create the content of the tweet or post and select the exact time you want the post to go live.

 The final way to create a post is to use the keyboard shortcut “N.” This will immediately prompt you to the preview window.
 To find out all of the keyboard shortcuts you can view them in the settings section in the top right.